centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              be on the local network and will not have a parent host.
 Leave this value blank if the host does not have a parent host
                              (i.e. it is on the same segment as the Centreon Engine host).
-The order in which you specify parent hosts has no effect on how things are monitored. hostgroups                   This directive is used to identify the short name(s) of the :ref:`hostgroup(s) <obj_def_hostgroup>` that the host belongs to.
-Multiple hostgroups should be separated by commas.
-This directive may be used as an alternative to (or in addition to) using the members directive in :ref:`hostgroup <obj_def_hostgroup>` definitions. check_command                This directive is used to specify the short name of the :ref:`command <obj_def_command>` that should be used to check if the host is up or down.
+The order in which you specify parent hosts has no effect on how things are monitored. check_command                This directive is used to specify the short name of the :ref:`command <obj_def_command>` that should be used to check if the host is up or down.
 Typically, this command would try and ping the host to see if it is "alive".
 The command must return a status of OK (0) or Centreon Engine will assume the host is down.
 If you leave this